trueos/trueos-docs/trueos-handbook/using.rst

 the player, you can click :guilabel:`Play`, shown in :ref:`mount1`, to restart it.

-..
-TODO PUT EXAMPLE IN HERE ON HOW TO BROWSE TO SHARE AND TYPES OF AVAILABLE SHARES If any shares are available on the network,
+If any network shares are available, :guilabel:`Network Shares` can be hovered over to see more options to browse, share, and view types of available shares.

 Many options are available in the :guilabel:`More Options` menu:

-* **View Disk Usage:** In the example shown in :numref:`Figure %s <mount3>`, a UFS-formatted USB device is mounted at :file:`/Media/STECH-1d`.
+* **View Disk Usage:** In the example shown in :numref:`Figure %s <mount3>`, an MSDOSFS-formatted USB device is mounted at :file:`/media/lexar`.
 The amount of disk space used by the system hard drive and the USB drive is shown in both GB and as a percentage of available disk space.
 The Mount Tray will turn yellow if disk space is over 70% and red if disk space is over 90%.
 If the internal disk drives are partitioned with any other filesystems, these will also appear in the Mount Tray.

   .. _mount3: